tgve/tgver/paper.md

 ```

 ![](https://pbs.twimg.com/media/FNZvMolX0AclK4l?format=jpg)
 *Figure 1: A screenshot from the above URL renderd on Firefox v97.0 on an Ubuntu 20.04.
 The figure shows school rankings from the `csv` data source using the `.geojson` geography file.
-The data has been subset further with rankings showing "Outstanding" school rankings only.*
+The data has been subset further with (using TGVE's filtering user interface) rankings showing "Outstanding" school rankings only.*

-A screenshot of the above link is shown in Figure 1.
-Likewise if the data is not available remotely and we are working with local dataset, such as an `sf` object, then a TGVE based workflow would be like the following using the R package:
+A screenshot of the above URL is shown in Figure 1 and the `knitr::include_url` function can be used in Rmarkdowns if the output of the document is set to `output: html_document`.
+The **tgver** package enables interactive R based workflow of the same scenario using geospatial R packages and objects.
+For instance if we are working with local dataset, such as an `sf`[@pebesma2018sf] object, then a TGVE based workflow would be like the following using the **tgver** R package:

 ```r
 require(weathercan)